 Considered by many to be the gold standard for determining disability, cardiopulmonary exercise testing (CPET) uses objective measures to accurately assess an individual’s capacity for work.
 It is therefore applicable to any condition where fatigue and reduced physical functioning are significant symptoms.
-CPET can also assist in diagnosing a variety of medical disorders including chronic fatigue syndrome/myalgic encephalomyelitis (CFS/ME) and fibromyalgia syndrome (FMS).
-Our own two-day testing regimen (Stevens Protocol) is particularly helpful in documenting post-exertional malaise (PEM) and symptom exacerbation following physical activity.
+CPET can also assist in diagnosing a variety of medical disorders including chronic fatigue syndrome/myalgic encephalomyelitis (ME/CFS) and fibromyalgia syndrome (FMS).
+The 2 day testing protocol is particularly helpful in documenting post-exertional malaise (PEM) and symptom exacerbation following physical activity.
 Testing is performed on a stationary bicycle with resistance added incrementally to keep tests approximately 8-12 minutes.
 It is very rare for a patient not to complete the test.
 Because CPET results are virtually impossible to fake, they can be a valuable adjunct to any medical and/or legal argument.

 “The central problem in proving that ME/CFS is an organic medical problem, potentially severe, has been the superficial similarity with laziness, and the lack of easily reproducible medical tests that can consistently demonstrate pathology.
 In my opinion, perhaps the greatest breakthrough in this area was the two-day exercise test, pioneered by Staci Stevens and co-workers at the Workwell Foundation.
 The results of this test are indicative of the body’s ability to utilize oxygen, which often falls dramatically on the second day test.
 These results cannot be seen in psychiatric disease or somatization disorder.
 It is my hope that someday soon we will understand the pathologic basis for these abnormalities.”